top of page

 Leatherworking

-This one day leatherworking course will have participants making a stamped or carved bookmark and a hand stitched coin purse, as well as learning the theory behind this traditional craft.
-Course will be capped at 6 participants and will be taught by Geoff Poultney.
-COST: $225
+This one day leatherworking course will have participants making a belt, coasters and a drink bottle cover, as well as learning the theory behind this traditional craft.
+Course will be capped at 6 participants and will be taught by Cassie Goding from CG Creations.
+COST: $300

 bottom of page